nd-crane/trusted_ke/data/FAA_data/README.md

 ### FAA Accident/Incident Data (AID)

 The data in the downloads folder is taken from the FAA Accidenct/Incident Data (AID), originally accessed at https://av-info.faa.gov/dd_sublevel.asp?Folder=%5CAID in June 2022.
 AID contains accident reports detailing airplane type, an accident-type code, a description of the incident, and more.
+See downloads/afilelayout.csv for a description of each column.

 The records from 1975-2022 were downloaded and concatenated, resulting in over 210K records.